Beastea3/testReadTheDoc/Finance/FRM/Intro of Risk Management.md

 4. Manage

 ### A series of choices to deal with the risks:
-1. Avoid, change startegy to avoid potential risk;
+1. Avoid, change strategy to avoid potential risk;
-2. Retain, according to firm's appetite, to acheive more reward.
+2. Retain, according to firms' appetite, to achieve more reward.
 3. Mitigate, diversifying the asset, or using derivatives to hedge positions;
 4. Transfer, Eg. buying insurance.